milesdwilliams15/Teaching/DPR 101/Notes/01_getting_started.md

 1. Close out the project session
 2. DO NOT save your workspace image
 3. DO save changes to files

+You should always perform the above three steps when you close out (with special emphasis placed on step 2).
+This ensures R is always running smoothly and efficiently.

 ## Wrapping up